Bernard J. Ganter: Bishop of Beaumont

 Ganter was a board member of Immaculate Conception Seminary in Conception, Missouri, St. Gregory College in Shawnee, Oklahoma, the Catholic University of America, and St. Joseph Seminary in Covington, Louisiana.

 Death and legacy

-Bernard Ganter died on October 9, 1993 from a brain tumor at age 65.
+Ganter died on October 9, 1993, from a brain tumor at age 65.
 He is buried in the Bishop's Garden next to St. Anthony Cathedral.

 In 1991, Ganter received a letter accusing a diocesan priest, Frank Paduch, of inappropriate conduct with minors at Monsignor Kelly Catholic High School in Beaumont.
-Ganter passed the letter to the school principal who spoke with Paduch.
+Ganter passed the letter to the school principal, who spoke with Paduch.
 Ganter did not notify police or suspend Paduch.
 In 1996, the parents of one boy said that Paduch served him alcohol and was abusive to him.
 Paduch was forced to resign from the high school faculty.